17 points to consider before choosing an emulsifier

 15. Manufacturing procedure

-Unfortunately online blogs and the DIY community have perpetrated the myth that to make a water-in-oil (W/O) emulsion you need to add the water phase to the oil phase, and when making an oil-in-water (O/W) emulsion you need to add the oil phase to the water phase.
+When choosing an emulsifier, it’s important to take the manufacturing process into account.
+There’s a common myth, often propagated by DIY blogs and the DIY community, that to create a water-in-oil (W/O) emulsion, you need to add the water phase to the oil phase, and for an oil-in-water (O/W) emulsion, you need to add the oil phase to the water phase.
+While this can be true in many cases, it’s not a hard-and-fast rule.

 16. Shear tolerance

-As an organic skincare entrepreneur, the shear tolerance of your emulsifier might be one of the most important practical parts to consider, depending on the type of equipment you’re using – particularly if you’re working with stick blenders, hand mixers, kitchen aids and whisks.
+As a natural formulator, the shear tolerance of your emulsifier might be one of the most important practical parts to consider when choosing an emulsifier, depending on the type of equipment you’re using.
+This is especially important if you’re working with tools like stick blenders, hand mixers, kitchen aids and whisks.

 17. Application dosage

-As a very general rule of thumb, the emulsifier is applied at about 20% of the oil phase.
-There are some emulsifiers that might work best at lower concentrations and there are some that should be applied at higher concentrations (especially when working with low oil concentrations).
-This should be considered in your overall planning and calculations.
+As a (very) general rule of thumb, emulsifiers are typically used at around 20% of the oil phase.
+However, some emulsifiers perform best at lower concentrations.
+Others may require higher concentrations, especially when working with low oil concentrations.
+You should factor this into your overall formulation planning and calculations.

-Depending on the ingredients, equipment and techniques you’re working with, some of the questions in this fact sheet may not be relevant.
-Focus on those questions which are relevant to you and your system.
-For instance, if you never apply alcohol in your products, and there isn’t any alcohol in any of your raw materials, then alcohol tolerance will obviously not be of relevance.
+Depending on your ingredients, equipment, and techniques, some of the questions in this fact sheet may not apply.
+Focus on those that are relevant to your specific system.
+For example, if you don’t use alcohol in your formulations, alcohol tolerance won’t be an issue for you.

 Download your Emulsification Fact Sheet HERE